 The rising toll technology takes on the environment and sustainability, must also be addressed.
 On November 2017 Singles’ Day online sale in China, overall orders from major e-commerce platforms summed up to 850 million RMB, according to China’s State Post Bureau, requiring at least 331 million packages to be shipped from one day’s purchases.
 Packages and vehicles required for delivery create major environmental and infrastructure challenges that will become more problematic as the industry grows.

-Trend 10 : Influncers the new China Economy type User Generated Content
+Trend 10: Influencers the new China Economy type User Generated Content

 Over the past decade, two influences have come to shape Chinese consumers’ attitudes toward culture and lifestyle.
 Firstly, consumers are more affluent and have greater access to Western culture and lifestyle, thanks to China’s open policy and technological development.
 Secondly, the government encourages strengthening China’s cultural heritage by incorporating it into national education.

-The split in consumers’ lifestyle preference is almost evenly divided across income groups, generations and geography.
+The split in consumers’ lifestyle preferences is almost evenly divided across income groups, generations, and geography.
 It is also visible in consumers’ chosen sources of trusted information.